Increasing free testosterone can be beneficial on multiple levels, not only for building muscle and increasing sex drive.

 When there is an excess of masculine hormones such as androgens and testosterone, balance is disrupted.
 As a result, a woman’s estrogen levels may become unstable, resulting in emotional instability and a lack of ability to control their behavior.

-You should treat your high and low testosterone with the help of your doctor, as they will be able to provide a suitable treatment for you.
+You should treat your high and low testosterone with the help of your doctor, as they will be able to provide a suitable testosterone treatment for you.

 However, there are a few things you can do yourself if you suffer from low testosterone:

-- Regular exercise: Weightlifting and HIIT exercises seem to be especially beneficial for low testosterone.
+- Regular Exercise: Weightlifting and HIIT exercises seem to be especially beneficial for low testosterone.

-- Minimize stress: Cortisol, also known as the human stress hormone, reduces testosterone levels.
+- Minimize Stress: Cortisol, also known as the human stress hormone, reduces testosterone levels.

-- Proper diet: Try eating more foods that contain protein and healthy fats, such as eggs, liver, and oily fish.
+- Proper Diet: Try eating more foods that contain protein and healthy fats, such as eggs, liver, and oily fish.
 Also, include more lentils, beans, and fruits in your diet.

 FAQs